-In fact over-the-air TV channels are better now than ever before in the past.
-This is since all channels are now broadcast in digital HDTV.
+In fact, over-the-air TV channels are better now than ever before, since all channels are now broadcast in digital HDTV.

 Some can remember the old days of large rabbit ear antennas that would pick up grainy pictures and could be moved around to adjust a picture.

-The problems with the old rabbit-ear antenna days was TV signals were broadcast in analog which didn’t have very good resolution and had problems displaying images.
+The problem with the old rabbit-ear antenna days was TV signals were broadcast in analog, which didn’t have very good resolution and had problems displaying images.

-Major broadcast TV stations still broadcast a signal for free but have switched to high resolution digital HDTV signals.
+Major broadcast TV stations have switched to high resolution digital HDTV signals.

-A TV that can decode a digital signal is also needed but most any TV made in the last 10 years should be able to decode a high definition signal.
+A TV that can decode a digital signal is also needed, but almost any TV made in the last ten years should be able to decode a high definition signal.